jmespath/jmespath.site/docs/examples.rst

 the second argument describes the key that should be used to sort the array.

-The second interesting thing in this expression is that the second argument starts ``&``, which creates an expression type.
+The second interesting thing in this expression is that the second argument starts with ``&``, which creates an expression type.
 Think of this conceptually as a reference to an expression that can be evaluated later.
 If you are familiar with lambda and anonymous functions, expression types are similiar.
 The reason we use ``&LastModified`` instead of ``LastModified`` is because if the